Ajinkyap22/js-todo-list/README.md

 * JavaScript

 ## Setup
+* You will need to install Node.js
+* Go to the project directory in the terminal & install the required dependencies by using: npm install
+* Build the distribution files using: npm run build
-Just run the index.html file & you're good to go.
+* Just run the index.html file to run the project

 ## Features
-* Add a new task
+* Add a new task & Delete a task
-* Delete a task
+* Assign priority to a task
 * Mark a task as completed
 * Responsive - Both mobile & desktop friendly

 ## Status
 Project is: _finished_

 ## Contact

-feel free to contact me at my mail - palaskarajinkya22@gmail.com
+Feel free to contact me at my mail - palaskarajinkya22@gmail.com